Community, Cultural and Civic Involvement

 Tommy Michot was born and raised in the Pilette community of southwest Louisiana, in rural Lafayette Parish.
 Throughout his life he was steeped in the Acadian French culture of the region and his heritage.
 Three of his four grandparents grew up speaking only French at home, then learned English later in school.
 Tommy was the third of ten children of Louis and Patricia Michot.
 The Michots are a musical family.
 The eight Michot children who survived to adulthood all play at least one musical instrument, as do most of their children, the next generation.
 Tommy started playing piano and harmonica at an early age, then later, as an adult, learned accordion, guitar, fiddle, tin whistle, and p’tit fer (triangle).

 When Tommy finished graduate school in biology and Rick completed Law school, they both settled in Lafayette, where they started playing more public engagements.
 Together they formed Les Freres Michot with brothers Bobby, David, and Mike in the 1980s and played extensively in Louisiana and throughout North America and Europe; they have released 4 cd’s (1987, 2003, 2008, 2013).
 The music played by the Michots is all in French and played on all acoustic instruments in the old fashioned, “bal de maison” style that was prevalent in the early 20th century.
 Tommy plays accordion in the traditional style, using various self-taught techniques to accomplish musical phrasing and to add emphasis and rhythm.
 He sings in the beautiful Cajun dialect of French with an old-timey yet powerful voice, from a repertoire of more than 400 songs.
-He has performed in Quebec, New Brunswick, Nova Scotia, Prince Edward Island, Saskatchewan, Honduras, Mexico, Guatemala, France, England, Hungary, Czech Republic, Poland, Portugal, Spain, and throughout the United States.
+He has performed in Quebec, New Brunswick, Nova Scotia, Prince Edward Island, Saskatchewan, Honduras, Mexico, Guatemala, Colombia, France, England, Hungary, Czech Republic, Poland, Portugal, Spain, and throughout the United States.
 Tommy and Marc Savoy were the two accordionists selected to represent Louisiana along with 8 accordionists from Quebec, Acadie, and France at Les Folkloriques de Tadoussac in Quebec, 2004.

 Tommy has been featured in numerous books, films, and print-media articles about south Louisiana culture, music, and wetlands.
 He is often sought for consultation and to provide input to various projects dealing with these issues.
 Tommy has reviewed numerous scientific papers on various topics dealing not only with biology, but also with south Louisiana’s Acadian culture and heritage.
 He was frequently asked to lead tours in French and to make oral presentations in French to French-speaking groups visiting Lafayette and the National Wetlands Research Center from Francophone countries.
 He plays music in public engagements approximately twice per week with Les Freres Michot and occasionally other bands, such as the Michot-Courville band.